Keybored02/Geeetech-A10M-Chimera-mod/README.md

 Now that you have all you need, you can uninstall the 2-in-1 following [this guide](https://github.com/caesar1111/Geeetech-A10M-HotEnd-Maintenance/blob/master/A10M_HotEnd_Maintenance.md).
 The assembly of the heatbreak-heat block(V6)-cartridge-thermistor is straightforward, and I won't cover it here.
 What I will cover instead is the heatsink placement:

-* dual heatsink (silver): use only one heatsink, insert the previously assembled block, align the indentation, and screw in the heatbreak.
+* Dual heatsink (silver): use only one heatsink, insert the previously assembled block, align the indentation, and screw in the heatbreak.
 Install the fans on the two sides.
 Screw the heatsink to the cage using the central holes (as shown in the picture).

 ![Silver Heatsink](silver_heatsink_placement.jpg)

-* Single heatsink (black): to fit in the cage, you need to remove one of the two metal shields at the bottom.
+* Single heatsink (black): to fit in the cage, you need to remove one of the two metal heatshields at the bottom.
 Assemble the block, screw the heatbreak, mount only one fan above the remaining metal shield.
 Screw the heatsink to the cage using the central holes (as shown in the picture).
 You can attach the second fan externally using some zip ties.
 I don't recommend leaving the entire work to only one fan, since the thermal mass is considerable and the flow would cover only one side.

 ![Black Heatsink](black_heatsink_placement.jpg)

 The result should look similar to an [A10 hotend](https://www.geeetech.com/geeetech-a10-a30-a30-pro-a20-3d-printer-24v-printing-head-p-1041.html).

-Now that you have downgraded your A10M to an A10, lets' fix a couple of things:
+Now that you have downgraded your A10M to an A10, let's recalibrate it:

 1. Level the bed.
 2. Flash Marlin 2.0.x.
 You can follow [this video](https://www.youtube.com/watch?v=J14uJEd4XLU), but there are also many others that you can find.
 Besides all the cool new features, you'll also get the ability to change your retraction settings.
 The 1-in-1 mod doesn't require specific changes.
 If you already have Marlin 2.0 on your board, no re-flash is needed.
 3. PID tuning.
 Since you've changed the thermal configuration of the hotend, a PID tuning could be helpful if you are seeing the temp readings fluctuate.
 Keep in mind that the thermistor is pretty inaccurate...[Video](https://www.youtube.com/watch?v=h9Rdid-T-Gw)
-4. Calibration tests and benches.
+4. Calibration tests.
 Run everything again: retraction and stringing tests, linear advance calibration, etc.

 # Part 2.0: A 2-in-2 mod